mellor-lab/bristol-neuroscience-data-guide/tutorials/Bristol GIN for Calcium Imaging Data.md

 cd calcium-imaging-mock-repo
 gin get-content
 ```
 This is part of the real Ca2+ imaging data.
 The imaging was performed in hippocampal pyramidal cells during Schaffer collateral stimulation.
 Dendrites at different cell locations were two-photon linescan imaged.
-More about the project that this data is coming from can be read in the README file.
-The data is organised into individual imaging/recording sessions named using number IDs.
+More about the project that this data are coming from can be read in the README file.
+The data are organised into individual imaging/recording sessions named using number IDs.
 It is further subdivided into slices and cells.
-Processed data is placed in the Analysed folder inside the MAT file.
-The raw data is located in two separate folders: Ephysdata for electrophysiology data and Imgdata for imaging data.
-README files located in calcium-imaging-mock-repo\Exp_001_SCstim_DiffLocations\201204 session folder give more detail about what sort of data is stored, variable names and their meaning, and other relevant information.
+Processed data are placed in the Analysed folder inside the MAT file.
+The raw data are located in two separate folders: Ephysdata for electrophysiology data and Imgdata for imaging data.
+README files located in calcium-imaging-mock-repo\Exp_001_SCstim_DiffLocations\201204 session folder give more detail about what sort of data are stored, variable names and their meaning, and other relevant information.

 (tutorials-caimage-setup-repo)=
 ## Set up Your Research Data Repository